 In these collective farms, the ownership was not limited to one peasant owner, everyone has to work collectively.
 The government pressured the policy of collective farming and soon by 1937, almost all cultivable land was under the collective farms.

 Soviet Union vs the West

-Most European powers and the USA didn't recognise the Soviet Union for long time but with its growing strength, it could not be ignored for long and after some time every country recognised Soviet Union.
+Most European powers and the USA didn't recognize the Soviet Union for a long time but with its growing strength, it could not be ignored for long and after some time every country recognized the Soviet Union.

 - Britain made diplomatic relations with Soviet Union in 1933

-- It became a member of League of Nations in 1934
+- It became a member of the League of Nations in 1934

 - The hostility towards Soviet Union still continued